DioneProtocol/odysseygo/vms/platformvm/warp/README.md

 ## Design Considerations

-### Processing Historical Avalanche Warp Messages
+### Processing Historical Odyssey Warp Messages

-Verifying an Avalanche Warp Message requires a lookup of validator sets at a specific P-Chain height.
+Verifying an Odyssey Warp Message requires a lookup of validator sets at a specific P-Chain height.
 The P-Chain serves lookups maintaining validator set diffs that can be applied in-order to reconstruct the validator set of any Subnet at any height.

-As the P-Chain grows, the number of validator set diffs that needs to be applied in order to reconstruct the validator set needed to verify an Avalanche Warp Messages increases over time.
+As the P-Chain grows, the number of validator set diffs that needs to be applied in order to reconstruct the validator set needed to verify an Odyssey Warp Messages increases over time.

-Therefore, in order to support verifying historical Avalanche Warp Messages, VMs should provide a mechanism to determine whether an Avalanche Warp Message was treated as valid or invalid within a historical block.
+Therefore, in order to support verifying historical Odyssey Warp Messages, VMs should provide a mechanism to determine whether an Odyssey Warp Message was treated as valid or invalid within a historical block.

 When nodes bootstrap in the future, they bootstrap blocks that have already been marked as accepted by the network, so they can assume the block was verified by the validators of the network when it was first accepted.

-Therefore, the new bootstrapping node can assume the block was valid to determine whether an Avalanche Warp Message should be treated as valid/invalid within the execution of that block.
+Therefore, the new bootstrapping node can assume the block was valid to determine whether an Odyssey Warp Message should be treated as valid/invalid within the execution of that block.

 Two strategies to provide that mechanism are: